 The 18th-century house may stand on the site of a medieval castle.
 The estate was owned by the Dickson family in the 16th century and records show that Robert Dickson was killed at the Battle of Flodden in 1513.
 The Dickson home was a traditional fortified tower house.
 Records suggest that it was destroyed by the English in 1544.

 The property eventually passed to the May family and from them to the Ramsays.
 The garden incorporates an area planted in memory of Admiral Sir Bertram Ramsay, the grandfather of the present owner.
-Admiral Ramsay was the man behind the Dunkirk rescue operation and served as naval commander for the D-Day landings in Normandy.
+Admiral Ramsay was the man behind the Dunkirk rescue operation and served as the naval commander for the D-Day landings in Normandy.
 A life-sized statue of Admiral Ramsay acts as a focal point for a delightful hedged garden area.